-Therefore, it may be that WSPT Network was contractually entitled to payment for the expenses incurred by applicant (see Lab.
-Code, § 4903(b)) for services provided by Lo Acupuncture, at the time those expenses were incurred.
+Therefore, it may be that WSPT Network was contractually entitled to payment for the reasonable expenses incurred by applicant (see Lab.
+Code, § 4903(b)) for services provided by Lo Acupuncture at the time those expenses were incurred.
 However, "no payment shall be made to any lien claimant without evidence that he or she is the owner of that lien."
 (Lab.
 Code, § 4903.8(a)(2), emphasis added.)
-Thus, WSPT Network must produce evidence to support its claim that it is the "owner of the lien" pursuant to its contract and/or joint venture with Lo Acupuncture.
+Thus, WSPT Network must produce evidence to support its claim that it is the "owner of the lien" pursuant to its contract and joint venture with Dr. Bien.8

-There is currently insufficient evidence in the record to determine the terms of the contract and/or whether there is a joint venture between WSPT Network and Lo Acupuncture.
-Without evidence of the terms of the contract, it is not possible to determine whether WSPT Network is or is not the "owner of the lien" pursuant to its contract and/or joint venture with Lo Acupuncture.
-Given that these material issues of fact were not identified or adjudicated below, we cannot interpose a finding on these issues without violating the parties' rights to due process.
-(See Gangwish v.
-Workers' Comp.
-Appeals Bd.
-(2001) 89 Cal.App.4th 1284, 1295 [66 Cal.Comp.Cases
+There is currently insufficient evidence in the record to determine the terms of the contract and/or whether there is a joint venture between WSPT Network and Dr. Bien.
+Without evidence, it is not possible to determine whether WSPT Network is or is not the "owner of the lien."
+Given that these material issues of fact were not identified or adjudicated below, we cannot interpose a